5 Reasons Why Dog Poop Doesn’t Make Good Fertilizer

 If you’re looking for a nutrient-rich fertilizer to use in your garden, think twice before you start eyeing up your dog’s latest “gift.”
 Here are five reasons why dog poop doesn’t make good fertilizer:

 - It might be riddled with bacteria.
 Your dog’s body is full of bacteria at any given moment, but it doesn’t tend to cause a problem unless his immune system becomes weakened.
 Though it may not make your dog sick, all of that bacteria can be passed in his stools and that’s not something you want to use in your garden.
 A single gram of dog feces can contain 23 million bacteria.
+A lot of the time that’s because your dog’s gut is literally pushing out the nasty and keeping the important, life-giving and nutritionally valued in.
+Your dog’s waste and the bacteria in it are nothing you want to spread around.

 - You might get a fine.
 Even if the signs aren’t posted, your area probably imposes a fine on dog owners who don’t clean up after their dogs.
 In some metropolitan areas, those fines could be as high as $750.
 You might not think the rules apply on private property, but you could be wrong.